TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 ## React with Hooks

 Finally, it's time to talk about hooks.
 [Hooks](https://react.dev/reference/react/hooks) allow function components to "hook into" the React runtime.
-Class components do this by overriding class member functions that the React runtime calls.
+Class components do this by overriding class methods that the React runtime calls.
 A function component is the equivalent of a class component's render method.
 React invokes it during rendering in the same way that it invokes the render method of a class component.

 What about all the other class component methods that the React runtime invokes at different times?
 The constructor disappears, and with it goes the set of bugs caused by props dependent code in the constructor.
 The other "lifecycle" methods are replaced by hooks.
 This isn't just a syntactic change.
 It's a [fundamental mindset change](https://2019.wattenberger.com/blog/react-hooks) that aligns better with the React mental model described above.